Uncategorized March 1, 2025

 Selling a probate home is different from a standard real estate transaction.
 Many sellers turn to investors or wholesalers for a quick sale, but this often results in a lower profit.

-🚨 The Risks of Selling to Wholesalers & Investors 🚨
+🚨 The Risks of Selling to Wholesalers & Investors without an experienced Realtor 🚨

 🔸 Wholesalers inflate prices – They purchase the home at a discount and resell it for profit.